Nextiva / Blog / VoIP

 Managing remote and hybrid teams

-Cloud-based solutions have enabled many call center workers and service agents to productively operate from anywhere.
+Cloud-based solutions have enabled many call center workers and service agents to operate productively from anywhere.

 Workforce management tools help leaders oversee distributed teams by tracking key call center metrics and ensuring quality interactions.